MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 1. Follow the prompts to connect to the Git repository that has the files you're looking for.

-## Browse to and then clone an Azure DevOps repository
+## Browse to and then clone an Azure DevOps repo

 Here's how to browse to and then clone an Azure DevOps repo by using Visual Studio.